bunsanweb/hashnet/doc/play.md

 ## Summary

-- Hashnet is a system bsed on signed events on actors
+- Hashnet is a system based on signed events on actors
 - The event carries any information for decentralized systems (e.g. bookmark sharing)
 - Decentralized systems run with each ends: event producers and event consumers
 - Networking for Hashnet itself is made on the event system(`site`, `hub`, `attending`)